JulienAlardot/challenge-collecting-data/README.md

 # Collecting Data
 ## Description
 Small group project made at BeCode.
 The aim was to scrap real estate data from websites and create a Database of more than 10.000 houses for sale.
+This will be used later in the formation.
-Goal attemp by the groupe : 80k.
+Objective hoped by the groupe : 80k.

-## (Installation)
+## Installation
+Main packages used:
+- Selenium
+- Pandas
+- Json
+- Request
+- BeautifulSoup
 ## Usage
+To scrap real estate data from websites and create a Dataset
 ## (Visuals)
 ## Contributors
 The group working on this project is composed of: